harena-lab/harena-docs/dccs/tutorial.md

    <dcc-slider></dcc-slider>
 </dcc-play>

-This tutorial is alive, i.e., examples presented are real DCCs that you can interact with.
-On top of each DCC, it is presented the expression that generates it.
+This tutorial is alive, i.e., the examples presented are real DCCs that you can interact with.
+On top of each DCC, it is presented the HTML expression that generates it.
+You can try it yourself by modifying the expression and clicking on the [render] button to verify the results.

 This DCC presents a slider on the screen.
 Four properties can be customized:
 * `min` - minimal value accepted;
 * `max` - maximal value accepted;
 * `value` - current value of the slider;
 * `index` - defines if the index is presented besides the slider.

+This is an example of a customized Slider DCC:

 <dcc-play>
    <dcc-slider min="0" max="100" value="30" index></dcc-slider>